 An injunction can have long-term consequences for the respondent.
 If someone is filing an injunction against you or if you are looking for help dismissing an injunction that has already been put in place, The Law Office of Gabriel & Gabriel may be able to help.
 Brian Gabriel, a highly qualified injunction attorney, can help you defend your case or petition the court to modify an existing restraining order.

 With attorney Brian Gabriel on your side, you can ensure that your rights are protected to the highest degree possible.
-Reach out to our Palm Beach County office and schedule a free evaluation of your injunction case by calling (561) 622-5575 or completing our contact form today.
+Reach out to Mr. Gabriel’s Palm Beach County office and schedule a free evaluation of your injunction case by calling (561) 622-5575 or completing a contact form today.